-Crystallization is a method of separating solids from liquids or, to put it another way, a purification step.
+Crystallisation is a purification process that is used to separate solids from liquids.
 The most common way for filtering saltwater is this.
 A few water molecules are a crucial component of the crystal structure of certain salts.
 The water molecules that build up a crystal's structure are referred to as the water of crystallization.
 Salts that include the water that induces crystallization are known as hydrated salts.

 Examples of water of crystallization are Washing soda, Gypsum, Proteins with more than 50% water of crystallization and copper sulphate pentahydrate with five molecules of water of crystallization are examples of water of crystallization.
 Hydrated Copper sulphate is represented as CuSO4.5H2O It means 5 molecules of water is associated each other.

 Blue crystals of copper sulphate contains water of crystallization.
 These crystals dehydrate on heating to lose water of crystallization at a particular temperature and also change their colour.